Abiaina/Hub-Corner-Pharmacy-Grocery/DEPLOYMENT.md

    - Scroll down to "Pages" section
    - Under "Source", select "GitHub Actions"
    - Save the settings

+   **Important:** Make sure you have the `github-pages` environment enabled:
+   - Go to Settings → Environments
+   - If you don't see "github-pages", it will be created automatically on first deployment

 3. **Automatic Deployment:**
    - The GitHub Actions workflow will automatically run